adr1enbe4udou1n/blog/content/posts/14-build-your-own-kubernetes-cluster-part-5/index.md

   namespace: n8n
 type: Opaque
 data:
-  username: YWRtaW4=
+  user: YWRtaW4=
   password: YWRtaW4=
 ```

 {{< /highlight >}}

-Before continue go to pgAdmin and create `n8n` DB and link it to `n8n` user with proper credentials.
+Before continue go to pgAdmin and create `n8n` DB and set `n8n` user with proper credentials as owner.

 Then don't forget to seal secrets and remove original files the same way as pgAdmin.
 Once pushed, n8n should be deploying, automatically migrate the db, and soon after `n8n.kube.rocks` should be available, allowing you to create your 1st account.